 Midori is probably the best light weitght web browser for very old computer since it seems it is still being updated on a regular basis by the developer unlike K-meleon and Arora which had no new versions in years.
 Midori also seems like the most stable and modern web browser designed for very old computers compared toÂ Epiphany Web Browser for Gnome Linux which crashes often in my experience, and does not support Adobe Flash Player in Ubuntu Linux like Midori.
 MidoriÂ has a Windows and Linux version.

 Google Chrome which is Google’s official web browser is also worth a try if your computer runs a Linux based operating system, but Google Chrome uses more RAM and CPU resources in Windows.
 Chrome is not a light web browser for Windows compared to other lightweight web browsers.
-But, Chrome now uses the Blink instead of Webkit Web Browser engine, so it is more lightweight and faster now.
+But, Chrome now uses the Blink instead of Webkit Web Browser engine, so it is more lightweight and faster than before.
 I have been using Google Chrome as my main web browser in Windows, and it works great since it also has a lot of add-ons, extensions, and it is very stable.
 It has all the features I need like Bookmarks, history, password manager, and lots of cool themes.
 It is also updated regularly for improve security, stability and performance because it uses the fast WebKit web browser engine which Apple Safari also uses.

 You can also install Chromium which is the open source Blink-based web browser which Google Chrome, SlimJet, Opera, Vivaldi and other web browsers are based on.
 Ubuntu, Puppy Linux, and other Linux distro operating system makes it easy for you to install Chromium on your computer by searching for it, and agreeing to install it.
 I use Chromium as my main web browser in Linux, and it is very stable, fast, simple, and feature rich like Google Chrome, and it is updated regularly to fix bugs and improve security.
 Chromium also uses the Webkit web browser engine.